Even-denominator fractional quantum Hall states in the zeroth Landau level of ABA trilayer graphene: Energy gap of the LL

-\ref{fig:figS5}(a) shows the plot of $R_{xx}$ as a function of $\nu$ at different temperatures measured at $B=13$~T and $|D|=0.1$~V/nm in the vicinity of $LL=4$.
-Arrhenius fits to data points obtained from the minima of $R_{xx}$ at various $D$ is shown in \ref{fig:figS5}(b).
-From the slopes of these fits, we extract the values of $\Delta$ using \ref{Eqn:arrehniuseq}.
+\ref{fig:figS13}(a) shows $R_{xx}$ as a function of $\nu$ at different temperatures measured at $B=13$~T and $|D|=0.1$~V/nm near $LL=4$.
+Activation gaps are extracted from Arrhenius fits to the temperature dependence of the $R_{xx}$ minima at various $D$, shown in \ref{fig:figS13}(b).
+The fits follow the relation